 Anna lost her ability to speak after her stroke.
-One of her doctors referred her to a Speech Pathologist to help her find some AAC tools for communication.
+One of her doctors referred her to a Speech Pathologist to help her find some Augmentative and Alternative Communication tools for communication.

 Many people, like Daniel and Anna, cannot rely on natural speech alone to meet their communication needs.
 They would likely benefit from AAC.
 How do people find out about AAC options?
 An AAC finder could help in this.

 We can define an AAC finder as the person who realizes that alternative communication tools and strategies may be needed for the person with communication difficulties.
 They can recommend or refer them to a Speech Pathologist or other support services.

 Daniel’s sister and disability support staff, and Anna’s doctor are AAC finders.
 They are the people that got them get started with AAC.
 People can find their way to more effective communication with AAC via many different paths.
 Many people who use AAC report that they only found out about AAC through a coincidental meeting with someone who happened to use the technology or to be knowledgeable.
 Therefore, an AAC finder could be crucial in this process; to help it happen and help it happen early.

 No AAC finder